gabriel-vanca/mathjax-viewer/README.md

-# mathjax-viewer
+# MathJax Viewer
-Simple page to preview LaTeX equations and such.
+Simple utility to preview LaTeX equations using the MathJax renderer library.